 There is an abundance of national and local jewelry, furniture, grocery, book, clothing, discount, electronics, pet, specialty and niche stores located in Downtown Yakima and throughout the city.
 Locally owned and nationally known hardware stores and a number of

 Every Sunday, May through October, the downtown Yakima Farmers Market offers an unbelievable array of fresh fruits and vegetables and local crafts.
 From spring through fall there are plentiful fruit and vegetable stands conveniently located throughout the area selling fresh, locally grown produce at great prices.
 You can also visit many of the Valley’s farms where you can purchase directly from the source.

 Housing and Living

 A resident’s salary goes further in Yakima.
-Affordable rental, lease or purchase housing is readily available, close to both of Yakima’s hospitals and the CHCW Family Medicine Center.
-Homes, property
+Affordable rental, lease or purchase housing is available near Yakima’s hospital and the CHCW Family Medicine Center.
+Homes, property,